-The company and audit committee policy is to appoint external auditors who clearly demonstrate quality and independence.
+The policy of the Company and the Audit and Compliance committee is to appoint external auditors who clearly demonstrate quality and independence.
 The performance of the external auditor is reviewed annually and applications for tender of external audit services are requested as deemed appropriate, taking into consideration assessment of performance, existing value and tender costs.
 PwC was appointed as the external auditor in 2011.
 It is the policy to rotate audit engagement partners on listed companies at least every five years.

 The most recent appointment occurred following the completion of the 2016 financial statements.

-An analysis of fees paid to the external auditors, including a breakdown of fees for non-audit services, is provided in the directors' report and in note 26 to the financial statements.
-It is a legal requirement to provide an annual declaration of their independence to the audit committee.
+An analysis of fees paid to the external auditors, including a breakdown of fees for non-audit services, is provided in the Directors' Report and in note 26 to the financial statements.
+It is a legal requirement to provide an annual declaration of their independence to the Audit and Compliance Committee.